YEPDEKU/YEPDEKU/README.md

 Austrian programmer working with C#, tailwindcss and nextjs.

-Besides programmi2ng my hobbies are playing chess and csgo
+Besides programming my hobbies are playing chess and csgo

 You can find me on [![Twitter][1.2]][1]